bquirke/seek/README.md

 You will need to have a Java 8 JDK installed

 ### To run
-To install just check out the repo and run the below from the /app folder
+To install just check out the repo and run the below
 ```bash
 ./gradlew clean run
 ```